visualcommunicationdesign/visualcommunicationdesign.github.io/assignment.md

 ## Part 3

 ### Learning outcomes
+In the last part you will learn how to use code for visual sketching.
+We will use P5, a javascript version of Processing that is often used by artists and designers.
+You will learn how to create a code based image, what interactions are possible and how libraries work.

 ### Instructions
+Based on part 1 and 2, you now select one image that you will use as a starting point for your sketch.

 ### Deliverables
-A 1 page pdf that
+A 1 page pdf that contains a reflectons about how

 ### Assessment criteria
-For Part 1 we will use the following criteria:
+For Part 3 we will use the following criteria:
 * Relevant: is the hypothesis meaningful?
 * Clear: are the results clearly visualised?
-* True: is the interpretation of results critical?
+* Like: is the interpretation of results critical?

 ## Selection